FuRyanf/food-chooser-mvp/README.md

 # FuDi

 A fun and interactive meal recommendation app built with **React**, **TypeScript**, **Tailwind CSS**, and **Framer Motion**.
-Includes a “Gacha Egg” animation inspired by Puzzles & Dragons — crack open the egg to reveal your dinner surprise.
+Includes a “Gacha Egg” animation inspired by Puzzles & Dragons — crack open the egg to reveal your meal surprise.

 ## Features

 - Gacha Egg Animation – Rolling, bouncing, and cracking animation before revealing a meal pick.
 - Weighted Random Selection – Picks meals based on configurable score weighting.
 - Surprise Me – Let the algorithm choose for you, or override manually.
-- Dinner History – Tracks past chosen meals.
+- Meal History – Tracks past chosen meals.
 - Responsive UI – Works well on desktop and mobile.
 - Tier-based Egg Designs – Bronze, Silver, Gold, Diamond with confetti.